gm-tc-collaborators/gschpoozi/README.md

 - Be ready to hit emergency stop on first home

 **Known Limitations:**
-- Interactive motor discovery is not yet functional - you need to know which stepper is connected to which driver port
+- Stepper/motor discovery is not integrated/reliable yet — assume you must already know which motor is on which driver/port
+- Macro setup (START_PRINT / END_PRINT / macro defaults) is not fully tested across printers yet — review generated macros before relying on them
-- Manual verification of motor directions is required
+- Manual verification of motor directions is required (do this before homing)

 ---